 Ryan is a 1989 graduate of Wheaton College in Illinois, where he was a four-year letterwinner and a three-year starter as a linebacker.
 He received his master’s degree from National-Louis University in 1997.

 Steve and his wife, Lisa, reside in Sioux City with their six children: Madison, Kali, Kelsi, Jenna, Gabrielle, and William.

 Co-Defensive Coordinator Casey Jacobsen

-Casey Jacobsen, named Morningside’s co-defensive coordinator following the 2010 campaign, is the dean among the Mustangs’ assistant coaches with 10 years of service.
+Casey Jacobsen, named Morningside’s co-defensive coordinator following the 2010 campaign, is the dean among the Mustangs’ assistant coaches with 13 years of service.
 He was the special teams coordinator from 2005-10 and has coached both the outside and inside linebackers in his tenure at Morningside.
-He is also the Mustangs’ recruiting coordinator.

 Jacobsen's defensive units have consistently ranked among the nation's finest.
 Morningside led the nation in scoring defense in the 2012 season with an average of only 13.2 points per game.
 The Mustangs held eight of their 14 opponents to single-digit scoring totals, including four shutouts.
 Aside from leading the nation in scoring defense, the Mustangs ranked second in the NAIA in rushing defense (66.9 yards per game), set a school-record with 34 quarterback sacks, and held their opposition to a miniscule average of 2.1 yards per rushing attempt.